 For the cheeses, I am using two different types of cheese; a good Cheddar cheese, and some Monterey Jack cheese.
 I like this combination.

 Cheddar provides a lovely color and flavor.
-The Monterey Jack cheese gives this dish a nice, creamy melt that you are certain to enjoy.
+The Monterey Jack cheese gives this dish a nice, creamy melt that you are sure to enjoy.

-For the hot sauce, you can use whatever you like.
+For the hot sauce, you can use any type you prefer.
 Tabasco and Frank’s Red Hot Sauce both work well.

-I think hot sauce is an important ingredient in this recipe.
+I believe hot sauce is a crucial ingredient in this recipe.
 You need a little bit of heat to give macaroni and cheese a special flavor.
 The heat gives the dish some depth.

 How to Make Instant Pot Mac and Cheese